g3tsyst3m/g3tsyst3m.github.io/_posts/2025-7-21-Buffer Overflows in the Modern Era - Part 4.md

 ***The Shellcode***
 -

 Here's what we're using for our shellcode.
-It's just your usual spawning a calc shellcode 😸  But there's a but more to this shellcode than meets the eye 👁️  I unintentionally coded the vulnerable executable using the following code:
+It's just your usual spawning a calc shellcode 😸  But there's a bit more to this shellcode than meets the eye 👁️  I unintentionally coded the vulnerable executable using the following code:

 ```cpp
 void vulnerable_function() {